How Much Compensation For Tinnitus?

 Loss of earnings

 Your loss of earnings covers future losses as well as any you have lost in the past.
 If you are now unable to work in your previous job, you could be looking at a large compensation amount.
-Having tinnitus can mean that you have severely psychologically affected too.
+Having tinnitus can mean that you have been severely psychologically affected too.
 Receiving treatment from psychiatrists, cognitive behavioural therapists is not unheard of.
-A successful compensation claim will also cover the cost of this treatment.ELIGIBILITY CHECKER
+A successful compensation claim will also cover the cost of this treatment.Make an enquiry

 Employer’s duty of care